 Upcoming Ruby and Ruby on Rails conferences

 Due to the current global situation, many events have been canceled or postponed until next year.
-If you’re craving some Ruby gatherings online, there are a few opportunities coming up:

 We’ll update the list as the situation progresses, so make sure you check back in some time.